k9ordon/k9ordon.github.io/_drafts/2016-03-22-redux-make-the-state-sane-again.md

 A Reducer function gets 2 Arguments from the store.
 First the current state and the action payload we created in the **action.js**.
 In the reducer decide mutation by ```action.type```.
 It's very important for to return a copy of the state. **Never modify the original state object.**

 > It’s very important that the reducer stays pure.
 Things you should never do inside a reducer:
+>

-- Mutate its arguments;
+> - Mutate its arguments;
-- Perform side effects like API calls and routing transitions;
+> - Perform side effects like API calls and routing transitions;
-- Calling non-pure functions, e.g. Date.now() or Math.random().
+> - Calling non-pure functions, e.g. Date.now() or Math.random().

 So we map a function to every ```Items``` child in state and return a copy with a patched ```{ selected: true}``` property if the item is the same as ```action.id```.

 If we run this example again we got modified states after clicking an item.

-Last part we need to do is let the interface react to the state changes.
+Last part we need to do is let the ui react to the state changes.

 We use find from loadash so ```npm install lodash -D```